What Does Leaflet Mean?

 In botany, a leaflet is part of a compound leaf.
 Specifically, a compound leaf is constructed of two or more leaflets, often three or five, although in some plants many more.

 Clover, black locus, and walnut are all compound leaves comprised of three or more leaflets.
 Fern is also an example of a compound leaf made of multiple leaflets on a single stalk or leaf.
 Cannabis plants have compound leaves with serrate leaflets, meaning leaflets that are notched and toothed at the edges.

 An aspen is an example of a simple leaf that is not comprised of multiple leaflets.

 In terms of plant growth, photosynthesis and transpiration occur exactly the same way in compound leaf plants of multiple leaflets and the simple-leafed plants.
-However, the compound leaf has a slight advantage over the simple leaf because compound leaves often have much longer petioles, which are the green stalk part that connects a leaf to the stem of the plant.
+However, the compound leaves have a slight advantage over the simple leaves because the compound leaves often have much longer petioles (the green stalk part that connects a leaf to the stem of the plant).